Dining Al Fresco

 From simple bistro sets to sprawling dining tables and benches, there’s plenty to choose from.
 Whilst it’s important to take into account the size of your space and how many people you want to cater for, you should also keep in mind how will this set up complement your outdoor area.
 The easiest place to start is with color, match or contrast with other parts of your space, such as a fence, wall or other furniture.

-- Before your spring bulbs begin to burst into life give your garden a thorough spring clean.
+2. Make sure to give your garden a thorough spring clean.
 Remove any plant debris, such as fallen branches, leaves and foliage; maintaining good hygiene in your beds will ensure pests and diseases are kept at bay.

 Deck Out Your Space